 OEM stands for "Original Equipment Manufacturer".
-This is a misleading term in that it causes a lot of confusion among people buying auto parts.
+This term causes a lot of confusion among people buying auto parts.
 The OEM is not (necessarily) the company who built the car, but rather a supplier of components or sub-assemblies to the manufacturer.
 For instance, Bosch makes components for a lot of manufacturers.
 If you buy a fuel injector in that was made by Bosch (the OEM), it may be identical to the fuel injector that was installed at the factory (the OE part).
 There can be differences though.
 Sometimes OE parts are marked with the brand or logo of the company who builds the car, and OEM parts (which are otherwise identical) may not carry the brand marking.
 This can make a difference when doing a restoration project on a car that will compete in concours events.

 Aftermarket Auto Parts

 Aftermarket parts are normally manufactured by someone other than the OEM manufacturer.
 In essence, they are copies of the OE part that claim to provide the same fit and function as the OEM or OE part they replace.
 They are typically less expensive than OE or OEM parts and can be very helpful when doing a repair project on a budget.
 Their fit and function can vary, sometimes significantly, from OE and OEM products.
 So there's a tradeoff - Aftermarket parts may not be as high a quality as OE or OEM products, but they cost less.
 Sometimes a lot less.

 Remanufactured Auto Parts